logicmoo/vspace-metta/examples/features/bidirectional_computation/README.md

 ## Mechanism

-The Prolog backend with CLP(FD) enables reversible computation.
-CLP(FD) allows for defining relations among variables with constraints, and the Prolog engine utilizes these constraints for bidirectional inference.
+The MeTTaLog backend with CLP(FD) enables reversible computation.
+CLP(FD) allows for defining relations among variables with constraints, and the MeTTaLog engine utilizes these constraints for bidirectional inference.

 ## Applications